sukeshini321khandagale/Meta_analysis_Script/README.md

 7. Precision and homogeneity are tested using the “funnel()” command which looks for the symmetry of datasets in a triangle.
 8. The process is repeated after the removal of datasets to see the difference in the cumulative standard mean difference.

-**Note** To select a specific column for each command use the "$" sign after the dataframe name.
+**Note** To select a specific column for each command use the "$" sign after the data frame name.